yuxqiu/yuxqiu/README.md

 ## Hi there <picture><img src="./assets/cowboy.png" alt="Cowboy Hat Face" width="25" height="25" /></picture>

-- 📖 I'm an undergraduate computer science student
+- 📖 I'm a MEng computer science student
-- 🔭 I'm also a part-time Bibliophile📕 and Cinephile🎬
+- 🔭 I'm also a part-time Bibliophile 📕 and Cinephile 🎬
 - 👯 I look forward to collaborating on OSS projects that I like!
 - 😄 Pronouns: He/Him/His